+NCPMS was established in 2010 and formally incorporated as a nonprofit in 2020.
 We welcome members from across the state.
-NCPMS currently manages two public colonies in Wake county with plans to expand, and our members also manage several colonies on private lands across the state.
-Donations are used to help pay for educational and outreach events, new public sites, and maintenance of the established public sites so that everyone may enjoy the martins.
+NCPMS currently manages public colonies in Wake county with plans to expand, and our members also manage several colonies on private lands across the state.
+Donations and membership fees are used to help pay for educational and outreach events, new public sites, and maintenance of the established public sites so that everyone may enjoy purple martins and learn about them.
 We also have planned scientific research goals.
-Meetings are held once or twice a year.
+Meetings are held once or twice a year, with info published on our calendar page and social media pages.
 Join us and support purple martins in NC today!